MSG41/Smeals/README.md

 - **Store with Pinia**: Implement the store (state management) using Pinia, a modern Vue state management library.
 Create a separate `store` folder in the `src` directory to house your store-related files.
 Within this folder, include store modules, actions, mutations, and getters as needed.
 Pinia provides a reactive and easy-to-use store API that integrates seamlessly with Vue components.

 - **Tests with Vitest**: Vitest is a testing library used for writing tests in your project.
-Create a `tests` folder within each component folder to hold the corresponding test files.
 Place the test files directly alongside the component and SCSS files.
 Vitest offers a comprehensive testing framework with features like assertions, mocking, and test runners, allowing you to thoroughly test your components and ensure their functionality.

 ### Included Framework and Libraries